-We discussed exactly that with the experts at The Tire Rack for our initial article on how to select an off-road tire that fits your needs.
+We discussed exactly that for our initial article on how to select an off-road tire that fits your needs.
 Then, we put our own methods into practice, helping a friend of Off-Road.com select a set of tires to fit his lifestyle.

 Fewer names are bigger in the off-road world as BFGoodrich, and that heritage comes along with lots of lessons learned, all of which have been used to design this tire.
 The thick shoulder tread, for instance, now extends much further down the sidewall to stop punctures in that area, while also adding more biting edges to the side of the tire.
 A special rubber compound was devised for this tire that helps prevent chipping and cuts.
 Stone ejectors do the job they are designed for after running through gravel and large sipes keep water and snow out of the tread.
 In fact, the K02 has the Mountain Snowflake on its side, denoting a tire that performs to a certain set of standards in the snow.

 So how exactly does a set of K02s change the behavior of a stock pickup truck?
 The differences are small, and for anyone who is has become used to running something like a mud-terrain, the K02s won’t even register on your tire annoyance radar.
 But for our stock pickup truck driver, the changes were noticeable.

 First, he noticed that the heavier and more aggressive tire saps a little power off the line compared to the Canyon’s stock rubber, a new trait that took a short amount of time to get used to.
 Simply turning the steering wheel is also slightly heavier than with the OEM tire, but again, it’s only a slight change from stock.